Opémiska Community Hall fire: Fire

 After midnight, and the accompanying rush of townspeople exchanging greetings, the party started to die down.
 As such, around 1 a.m., when partygoers started going home, security was relaxed.
-At 1:15 a.m., Florent Cantin, a young laborer, was playing with a lighter in celebration of the new year and accidentally set fire to the arch of pine surrounding the entrance.
+At 1:15 a.m., Florent Cantin, a young laborer, was jokingly pretending to light the pine needles, intending to quickly snuff them out; instead he set fire to the arch of pine surrounding the entrance.
 Nearby patrons promptly attempted to put the fire out using fire extinguishers.
 The people inside the room did not evacuate, as they thought the fire was part of a prank, with the attempts to extinguish the fire being a performance.
 The volunteers succeeded in extinguishing the flames.
 However, the fire reignited when a nearby door was opened, allowing fresh oxygen to supply the embers.
 The fire then reignited and quickly spread to garlands hanging down from the roof.
 People began shouting for everyone to leave the room, and the crowd moved towards the left entrance to the building.
 The re-lit fire propagated through the room in mere seconds and provoked a power outage, shutting down all of the lights.
 In the ensuing chaos, it was found that the left door was blocked.
 A group of men managed to force the building's right entrance open, although this was partially blocked by uncleared snow.

 As the evacuation was ongoing, volunteer firefighters from a fire station located 500 ft from the community hall arrived and tried in vain to put out the flames from the outside.
-Many of the partygoers that managed to escape had their clothes on fire as they left the building, and rolled in the snow to extinguish them.
+Many of the partygoers who managed to escape had their clothes on fire as they left the building, and rolled in the snow to extinguish them.
 The badly burned victims were transported to a nearby CLSC, where only one nurse was on duty.
 The burned victims were then transported to the hospital in Chibougamau, 30 minutes away.
 The next morning, nine of the badly burned victims were moved from the hospital by helicopter to a larger hospital in Quebec City.